algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

 These are:

-- "Finalised" nodes, for which the shortest or least costly path back to the start node has already been finalised, that is the final parent node has been determined and is recorded;
+- "Finalised" nodes, for which the path back to the start node has been finalised, that is, the final parent node has been determined and recorded;

 - "Frontier" nodes, that are not finalised but are connected to a finalised node by a single edge; and